RedaElGadida/portfolio/Loan Default Prediction/README.md

 * Matplotlib / Seaborn
 * Jupyter Notebook

-## Comment Lancer le Projet
+## How to Run the Project

-1. Clonez ce dépôt.
+1. Clone this repository.
-2. Installez les bibliothèques nécessaires :
+2. Install the necessary libraries:
     ```bash
     pip install pandas scikit-learn xgboost matplotlib seaborn jupyter
     ```
-3. Assurez-vous que `train.csv` et `test.csv` sont dans le dossier.
+3. Ensure that `train.csv` and `test.csv` are in the folder.
-4. Exécutez le notebook `LoanDefaultPrediction.ipynb`.
+4. Run the `LoanDefaultPrediction.ipynb` notebook.

 ---